 What is Self-Esteem?

+Self-esteem applies to our overall evaluation of our worth as a person.
+It answers the question "How good am I?"
 Children base their self-esteem on the judgment of other people, along with the information they gather about themselves, as they observe their own behavior and compare it to their peers (Harter, 1999).

 Children's view of their self worth or their levels of self- esteem can vary across categories.
 Children may have high self-esteem in one area and exhibit child low self-esteem in another.
 Consider Janie.
 She had many friends, great social skills and was well liked by her peers.
 However, she struggled academically and experienced academic difficulties in most subject areas.
 She lacked confidence in her academic ability and felt so uncomfortable and insecure about her academic skills that she often refused to attend school.